 The Collapsing Empire is eagerly awaited by all of Scalzi's fans around the world, and also serves as a great new entry point to Scalzi’s accessible and much-lauded science fiction for anyone looking for an intelligent, action-packed read!

-John Scalzi is one of the most popular and acclaimed SF authors to emerge in the last decade.
-His debut Old Man's War won him science fiction's John W. Campbell Award for Best New Writer.
-His New York Times bestsellers include The Last Colony, Fuzzy Nation, his most recent novel Lock In, and also Redshirts, which won 2013's Hugo Award for Best Novel), The Last Emperox, and 2022's The Kaiju Preservation Society.
-Material from his widely-read blog The Whatever (whatever.scalzi.com) has earned him two other Hugo Awards.
+John Scalzi is one of the most popular SF authors of his generation.
+His debut, Old Man's War, won him the John W. Campbell Award for Best New Writer.
+His New York Times bestsellers include The Last Colony, Fuzzy Nation, Redshirts (which won the 2013 Hugo Award for Best Novel), The Last Emperox, and 2022's The Kaiju Preservation Society.
+Material from his blog, Whatever (whatever.scalzi.com), has earned him two other Hugo Awards.
 He lives in Ohio with his wife and daughter.